sharp275/WCL-Cloud-Challenge-Four/Readme.md

 <h1>Putty setup</h1>

-Start Pageant and add the private key pair to it.
+Start Pageant and add the private key to it.

 Start Putty and for host name input ```ec2-user@public-IPv4-address```.